MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/cannot-use-sorting-or-sorting-not-work-correctly.md

 ### Resolution

 Sorting not available on all the columns is a strong indication that sorting is disabled on the grid control.
-Use the [Power Apps Monitor tool](/power-apps/maker/monitor-overview) to make sure the `enableSorting` grid property is set to "true".
+Use the [Power Apps Monitor tool](/power-apps/maker/monitor-overview) to make sure the `enableSorting` grid property is set to `true`.

 :::image type="content" source="media/cannot-use-sorting-or-sorting-not-work-correctly/enablesorting.png" alt-text="Screenshot of the enableFiltering grid property." lightbox="media/cannot-use-sorting-or-sorting-not-work-correctly/enablesorting.png":::